The Sailor's Tear – Sunderland

 Scott Brothers and Co, Southwick Pottery, 1841–1872

 This is the same transfer as above, but with the mark obliterated.
-It seems likely that the printed mark 'Scott & Sons' was erased when the partnership changed at the Southwick Pottery.
+It seems likely that the printed mark 'Scott & Sons' was erased when the partnership changed at the Southwick Pottery in 1841.
+Below, an example with an inscription for 1843.

 Seaham Pottery